 Which programming language will be best in future?

-What is the best programming language for career change?
+What is the best programming language for a beginner?

-Which programming language has the most job opportunities?
+Which programming language gives students the most options?

 Conclusion